NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_system.rst

 As mentioned, there are a number of approximate methods --- *e.g.*, QM/MM, fragment based-methods, electronic embedding, and symmetry-adpated perturbation theory --- which require fragmenting the physical system of interest into a series of subsystems.
-The ``FragmentedSystem`` class is the representation of the fragments.
+The ``FragmentedSystem`` class allows us to represent fragments of the original ``Molecule`` along with the field the fragment is embedded in.

 *******************************
 FragmentedSystem Considerations